interaktivarum/rfid2server/README.md

 cd Adafruit_Python_PN532
 sudo python setup.py install
 ```
-but we recommend to follow the full tutorial instrucions to properly setup the hardware and dependencies.
+but we recommend to follow the full tutorial to properly setup the hardware and dependencies.

 ###Download the source files
 The project source files are publically available at: http://github.com/interaktivarum/nfc2server.
 No installation is needed, just download the files to your prefered directory.